 - Deaths may drop to low levels even earlier (May-Jul 2021), in part due to a vaccine distribution strategy that initially prioritizes high-risk individuals.
 Once deaths fall to minimal levels, we may see a relaxation of restrictions.

-- Summarizing the above findings, our best estimate of a complete “return to normal” in the US is mid-summer 2021 (June-August 2021).
+- Summarizing the above findings, our best estimate of a “return to normal” in the US is summer 2021 (June-August 2021).
 We define normality as the removal of all COVID-19-related restrictions for the majority of US states.

-- We estimate roughly 70% of the US population (~235 million) will receive at least one dose of the vaccine by the end of 2021, with children being the last group to receive it (fall 2021).
+- We estimate roughly 60-70% of the US population (~220 million) will receive at least one dose of the vaccine by the end of 2021, with children being the last group to receive it (starting in summer 2021 or later).

 Back to Top